 - Use an antibacterial mouthwash.

-- Clean your dentures thoroughly before placing it on the next day.
+- Clean your dentures thoroughly before placing them on the next day.

 - Quit smoking and chewing tobacco-based stuff.